tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 Once symbolic representation and symbolic reasoning are in place, a natural question follows: how do you write programs in this system?

 The first step is using a programming language that supports symbolic notation — the same symbolic forms introduced by ASN.
 Numbers, expressions, and transformations are written exactly as they appear in equations — and they stay that way during execution.
+In this model, structure isn’t just preserved — it’s encoded through tagging: each value or function carries metadata that defines its phase, role, or position.
+This allows symbolic programs to remain legible and manipulable throughout execution — not as raw code, but as structured objects the system can evaluate, defer, or reuse.

 But symbolic programming goes beyond notation.
 It also applies the same structure-preserving logic to the program itself.
 Instead of compiling logic into fixed instructions, symbolic systems keep the logic open — reusable, inspectable, and structurally active at runtime.